 14. Golden-Capped Conure

-Named for the golden plume on their heads, the Golden-Capped Conure is a very popular pet that does well in captivity, though their population in the wild is threatened by deforestation and loss of habitat.
+Named for the golden plume on their heads, the Golden-Capped Conure is a very popular pet that does well in captivity, though their population in the wild is threatened by deforestation and habitat loss.

 These birds love attention.
 They’ll scream loudly when they don’t get it, or when they’re excited, or when you come home, or pretty much whenever they want.
 They’re not great for apartments for this reason.
 However, they’re very trainable and can even learn to speak a few words.